OfirAdato/Ryanair-Automation-Project/README.md

 </a>

 # 💻 My Automation Project
-✅ This is a testing automation demo project that tests a real site called: www.automation.co.il
+✅ This is a testing automation project that tests a real site called:
-- [x] This example is for the automation college students only (`המכללה לאוטומציה`)
+"Ryanair Automation Project"

 ![GitHub forks](https://img.shields.io/badge/Number%20Of%20Happy%20Students-1000+-blue) ⭐⭐⭐⭐⭐